We've rebranded! Welcome to Flash Apps by Fluorescent (Formerly Obsidian)

 Offer product samples or demos

 Not every retail store can offer samples or demos of their products, but for those that can, they can go a long way in convincing shoppers to buy something they didn’t plan on.
-By giving shoppers a small taste (actual or metaphorical) of products, you can boost impulse buying.
+By giving shoppers a small taste (actual or metaphorical) of products, you can boost cross-sells.

 In person, food sample stations throughout Whole Foods are a great example of this concept.
 You may not have come in looking for vegan muffins, but if you get a taste, you might not leave the store without them.
 Sephora’s makeovers are another perfect case study of retailers offering demos.
 Shoppers who come in to buy foundation might just fall in love with the lip stain employees put on them.